 (...)
 It seemed to Rohan that they were some kind of cubiform and pyramidal rock shards, vegetated by dead, dried-up herbage.
 But even this impression was vanishing as he moved a few steps closer: at that moment a periodicity unknown to living forms appeared amidst the chaos of destruction."

-The Invincible, a book by Stanislaw Lem, deals in it's storyline with the question of the evolution of dead matter, evolution of machines, which the visitors of planet Regis III experience.
+The Invincible, a book by Stanislaw Lem, deals in its storyline with the question of the evolution of dead matter, the evolution of machines, which the visitors of planet Regis III experience.
 Most of Lem's books are about the impossibility of communication with another life form.
-Consequently though, they are also about the impossibility to even imagine in detail such kind of radically different form.
+Consequently, though, they are also about the impossibility to even imagine in detail such kind of radically different form.

 Lakomy, too, is known for often using hexagonal faveolate aluminium constructions in his artwork, their shape is derived from honeycombs.
 Faveolates generally allow proportionally minimal use of material, resulting in minimal weight in relation to the high level of resistance against pressure and traction.
 This is also one of the reasons why the material is used in aeronautical cosmic research.

 The statues of Piotr Lakomy in gallery FUTURA follow two basic scales: 1:1 and 1:10.
 The smaller one is never separated though, it's always connected, welded on a larger statue it grows out of.
 The smaller scale statues are copies of other statues, some of them are also exhibited; they are in a smaller cast though, complemented by some kind of intervention, an addition, which always includes a human body print, especially of fingers and palms.
 Some of the statues are complemented by an ostrich egg, again a typical element Lakomy uses and which is again, on one hand, a kind of natural scale factor and on the other a sort of reality touch, another organic, yet at the same time a strongly sculptural, perfectly geometrical element.